ironscar/dba-starter/readme.md

 ## Notes

-- Some oracle notes exist on the `oracle-sql` branch but have since been removed on `master`
+- Oracle SQL notes only exist on this branch but its not kept up to date for postgres

 ---